Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 But What If…?

-While newspapers know that bad news sells, all long for good news in their own lives—and hope the world improves.
+While newspapers know that bad news sells, all people long for good news in their own lives—and hope the world improves.
 Most people assume that, somehow, problems will eventually “work out alright,” merely because they want them to.
 People want to enjoy peace, happiness, abundance, well-being, good health, and general prosperity.

 Could these things happen for everyone?
 Could they become universal?
 Could all the peoples of the world come to enjoy all these conditions?
 Is it possible that the problems now plaguing civilization on such a grand scale could abate—and eventually disappear?
 Could newspapers one day find themselves only able to report good news—everywhere?